Penstemon palmeri var palmeri

 Description Life zones and habitat: Foothills (6000 to 7700 ft); sandy soils along roadsides.

-Plant: Erect perennial with solitary or few stems 20 to 55 inches tall.
+Plant: Erect perennial with solitary or few stems 17 to 55 inches tall.

-Inflorescence: Flowers in 5 to 10 crowded cymes clustered along stem, tending to be on one side; each cluster with 2 to 5 flowers; flowers with 5-lobed corolla about 3/4-inch long, mostly light pink with a few purple lines on the lower lobes; lower lobes smooth or somewhat hairy internally; staminode (unfertile stamen in center of blossom) slightly protruding, tip hooked and densely bearded with long, pale brownish yellow hairs.
+Inflorescence: Flowers in 5 to 10 crowded cymes clustered along stem, tending to be on one side; each cluster with 2 to 5 flowers; flowers with 5-lobed corolla about 3/4-inch long, mostly light pink or white with a few purple lines on the lower lobes; lower lobes smooth or somewhat hairy internally; staminode (unfertile stamen in center of blossom) slightly protruding, tip hooked and densely bearded with long, pale brownish yellow hairs.

 Bloom Period: June to August.